 Excuses people use to limit their business success

 In the online hustle and bustle of the business world, it could be easy to get lost in a sea of competitors.
 It’s also easy to make excuses for what might not be working.
 Then hideout behind those excuses and no longer serve yourself or your clients.
 Frequently people put in barriers to limit their business success.
-Here we look at the excuses people use to limit their success.
+Here we look at the reasons people use to limit their success.

 Why you should listen to me

 What makes me an expert?
 Well, I’ve had my business for eleven years as an online business manager and virtual assistant.
 In 2013, I received a diagnosis of abductor spasmodic dysphonia.
 This is a condition that is neurological in origin and life-altering in its effects.
-In short, the condition has rendered my voice nearly inaudible.
+In short, the state has rendered my voice nearly inaudible.
 It has left me unable to do so many day-to-day tasks that a business owner requires, such as using the phone or speaking and being heard when out and about running errands.

-3 excuses people use to limit their success
+Three excuses people use to limit their success

-I’m going to briefly share 3 excuses I could have made along the way.
+I’m going to briefly share three excuses I could have made along the way.
 Instead, I busted through to the other side to find peace, calm, and happiness.
 Not to leave you an illusion of a false sense of security, I certainly still have challenges and have bad days.
 That’s not what this is about.
 This is more fundamentally about not throwing in the towel when you feel all hope is lost.

 1. I’m different.
 Why would someone want to do business with me?